d0sbit/gocode/README.md

       - if err is nil then don't log
       - if responseFormat is "" then don't write to output
 * Decide what we want to do about main program, need at least something for that
+* Implement custom template support - ideally an option would write the default template (files) to a well-known location and it could be edited frmo there.
 * UI
   - common flags approach so we can communicate to the UI what each program needs
   - diff'ed (dry-run) output
+* Clean up main README and make some decent exampels of how to use
 * Anything we can do about API doc?
 Maybe something to generate what Swagger needs?

 ---